bright/new-www/content/jobs/senior-qa-engineer.md

 ## what you will find in our Bright Team 🧡

 * a great impact on the key project decisions
-* flexible working hours and remote work possibility
+* flexible working hours and hybrid work model
 * 20-26 paid days off + Polish public holidays
-* mentoring program and regular 1:1 meetings
+* mentoring program and 1:1 meetings with a project manager
 * continuous feedback culture and open communication
 * MultiSport and private medical package
 * company library with an extra budget for professional books